araobp/blender-3d/README.md

 # 3DCG made with Blender

-This repo is a collection of my original 3D models and 3D animations made with Blender.
+I use Blender for developing MVP (Minimum Viable Product) to materialize a new business idea at work.
+This repo is a collection of my hobby works made with Blender.

 <table>
   <tr>